Sudhanshu-Shekhar-Pandey/spring-app-core/README.md

 **Other ways of Setter/Constructor Injection (for small projects with less Classes)** -

+	# Below needs setters to work except for autowire="constructor" which needs constructor

 	a.
 Dependency Injection using `depends-on` tag -
 		<bean id="beanOne" class="ExampleBean" depends-on="manager,accountDao">
 			<property name="manager" ref="manager" />